-$$\left(\frac{ab+gd}{2}\cdot\frac{ab-gd}{2}\right) \div \frac{dz+zb}{2} .$$
+$$\left(\frac{ab+gd}{2} \cdot \frac{ab-\frac{ab+gd}{2}}{2}\right) \div \frac{dz+zb}{2} .$$

-Fibonacci offers no explanation of how he comes to the equation, which suggests that he simply copies; alternatively (less in accordance with the many pedagogical explanations offered) he takes care not to leave any hint to the reader.
+The strange way to express $^{ab-gd}2$ is slightly suspicious; it might be a hint that the formula has been derived in a different way than here.
+Fibonacci himself offers no explanation of how he comes to the equation, which suggests that he simply copies; alternatively (less in accordance with the many pedagogical explanations offered) he takes care not to leave any clue to the reader.

 The geometric solution justifies that the problem is moved from chapter 12 to its present location.
-The original version, as shown by manuscript \mathbf{L} , had no geometry and different numerical parameters.
-The numerical algorithm, on the other hand, is the same (and even there without explanation of its foundation.
+The original version, as shown by manuscript L, had no geometry and different numerical parameters.
+The numerical algorithm, on the other hand, is the same (and even in L without explanation of its basis).
 The a-b-g-... lettering of the diagram shows the geometric proof to be borrowed.
-In 1202, thus Fibonacci had the numerical solution (and even then apparently did not know why it works).
+In 1202 Fibonacci thus had the numerical solution (and even then apparently did not know why it works).
 Then, in the revised version, he adopted a geometric proof from a source where it solves a problem with different numerical parameters.
 Taking over even these parameters he had to adjust the numerical calculation while keeping the algorithm intact.

 On p.
 [B399;G612] begins a sequence of problems about repeated travels, different in mathematical type from those of part 12.6 (above, p.
-89).
+88).
 In the first, somebody starting with a capital of 100£ makes two travels, earning at the same proportion, and ends up with 200 £.
-The possession after the first year is argued to be the mean proportional between 100£ and 200£, approximated as $141£ 86 5\frac{1}{8}\delta$.
+The possession after the first year is argued to be the mean proportional between 100 £ and 200 £, approximated as $141 \pm 8 \text{ B } 5 \frac{1}{8} \text{ } \delta$.

-In the next problem, on the same pages, somebody enters in partnership with 100£, and after the second travel the total possession of the partnership is 299£.
+In the next problem, on the same pages, somebody enters in partnership with 100 £, and after the second travel the total possession of the partnership is 299 £.
 This is a mixed second-degree problem, solved by means of a line diagram and Elements II.6 in "key" version (neither Euclid nor the notion of "keys" being mentioned).